GoogleChromeLabs/sw-toolbox/README.md

 can use an alternative syntax to define routes, passing in a [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) object as the first parameter.
 This `RegExp` will be matched against the full request URL when determining whether the route applies, including the origin and path.
-This can lead to simpler cross-origin routing vs. ExpressJS-style routes, since both the origin and the path are matched simultaneously, without having to specify a separate `origin` option.
+This can lead to simpler cross-origin routing vs. Express-style routes, since both the origin and the path are matched simultaneously, without having to specify a separate `origin` option.

-Note that while ExpressJS-style routes allow you to name path fragment parameters that will be passed to your handler (see `values.foo` in the previous example), that functionality is not supported while using regular expression routes.
+Note that while Express-style routes allow you to name path fragment parameters that will be passed to your handler (see `values.foo` in the previous example), that functionality is not supported while using regular expression routes.

-Some examples of using ExpressJS-style routing include:
+Some examples of using Regular Expression routing include:

 ```javascript
 // Match URLs that end in index.html